ThermIQ/thermiq_mqtt-ha/README.md

 #### Debugging
+Make sure you see proper mqtt messages from the ThermIQ-MQTT in MQTT-Explorer before setting up HA

 The Home Assistant server sometimes needs to be restarted once all configuration is done

-I recommend using [MQTT Explorer](https://mqtt-explorer.com/) for analysis of the MQTT setup.
+I warmly recommend using [MQTT Explorer](https://mqtt-explorer.com/) for analysis of the MQTT setup.

 ## Register description
 The naming, translation and grouping of registers can be improved, your input is appreciated.
 Most of it is in the [thermiq_regs.py](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/custom_components/thermiq_mqtt/heatpump/thermiq_regs.py)